 - Inadequate social and physical therapy programs exist

-- A proper care plan was never developed for your loved one by healthcare providers
+- A proper care plan was never developed for your the patient by healthcare providers

-- Medications are not administered on a consistent basis by home staff
+- Medications are not administered consistently by home staff

 - Psychological abuse or mental abuse